talmo/leap/readme.md

 **Looking to get some SLEAP?**

-We're getting ready to release the next version of LEAP, with full support for *multi-animal* pose tracking in addition to all of the functionality of the original LEAP.
+We've released the next version of LEAP, with full support for *multi-animal* pose tracking in addition to all of the functionality of the original LEAP.

-Stay tuned for announcements about the public release and accompanying preprint on Twitter: [@talmop](https://twitter.com/talmop) and [@MurthyLab](https://twitter.com/MurthyLab)

-Interested in helping us test out the software before we release?
-Feel free to shoot us an email with a little description or short clip of the videos you work with: `talmo@princeton.edu`
+***Check it out now at [sleap.ai](https://sleap.ai)!***

 ## Related software
 - [DeepLabCut](https://github.com/AlexEMG/DeepLabCut): The popular deep learning framework for pose estimation.
 Soon to support full multi-animal pose tracking!